Republic of Congo

 Export Products

-Congo's most important export product is by far petroleum oil and the country ranks among the top 10 of Africa’s oil producers.
-Other important export products include refined copper and tropical woods.
-Cocoa beans and coffee are the most important agricultural products for export.
+Congo's most important export product by far is petroleum oil, and the country ranks among the top 10 of Africa’s oil producers.
+Other important export products include copper, gold and tropical woods.
+Cocoa beans are the most important agricultural product for export.

 Resource Wealth